silverstripe/silverstripe-activedirectory/docs/en/saml_setup.md

 Now we need to make the *silverstripe-activedirectory* module aware of where the certificates can be found.

-Note that this configuration relies on a particular IdP setup as documented in [ADFS 2.0 setup and configuration](docs/en/adfs_setup.md).
+Note that this configuration relies on a particular IdP configuration.
+For an example compatbile IdP configuration see [ADFS 2.0 setup and configuration](docs/en/adfs_setup.md).

 Add the following configuration to `mysite/_config/saml.yml` (make sure to replace paths to the certificates and keys):